Skip to Main Content

 Number of Pets - Residents may own a maximum of one common household pet unless circumstances arise that have been approved by management.

 In the case of fish or turtle, residents may keep no more than can be maintained in a safe and healthy manner in a tank sized up to ten gallons.
-Such a tank or aquarium will be counted as one pet.

 Pet Fee - Pet owners are required to pay a pet fee.